sherunoizu/TestTaskARMO/README.md

 ## Start

-For start app run in bash on directory with start.sh next commands:
+For start app download start.sh.
+On directory with start.sh run next commands with bash:
 Markup :
 ```
 .\start.sh